 Back on the road heading down towards Chartres…

 Now you remember yesterdays hailstones don’t you?
 Can better that… tornado!!
 I kid you not, I literally rode through the worst weather I have ever encountered in 25 years biking… I actually had to stop and sit in it, it was so bad.
 I was on my way, following the GPS, through the villages and miles of wheat fields, when on my right I spied the biggest, blackest clump of clouds, hanging only a few hundred yards off the deck and, even at that distance, I could actually see the sheets of rain falling.
 Oooo look at that, I thought, thank god it’s over there; at which point the road started to bend to the right.
 Literally within minutes I was in it… the wind was bending the trees along the side of the road and the bike was all over the place… couldn’t see a thing and the pain of the hailstones in my face was practically unbearable.
-After the bike started to be pushed into the oncoming traffic and I could not see anything in front of me, I decided to pull over and hope it would pass – no such luck.. wanted a few minutes and pulled off again riding very slowly with the flashers on… gosh that was scarey!!
+After the bike started to be pushed into the oncoming traffic and I could not see anything in front of me, I decided to pull over and hope it would pass – no such luck.. waited a few minutes and pulled off again riding very slowly with the flashers on… gosh that was scarey!!
 But, of course dear reader, I survived… this is such fun!!! should’ve done it years ago.

 Onto Chartres… beautiful town… no piccies I’m afraid as after the delicious omlette and tornado chaser I just had to find la toilette… nope there are no la toilettes in Chartres, (well I’m sure there are but I couldn’t find em) so keep going…